Excellent

 Lauren Dorey |

-May is finally here and it’s the perfect time to take advantage of the long daylight hours, enjoying late dog walks in the warmer, sunnier weather.
-Regular physical activity is essential for keeping your canine companion healthy and happy.
-However, just like any other season, spring comes with its own set of challenges and potential hazards for our canine companions.
-From parasites and toxic algae, it's important for dog owners to be aware of potential dangers and take steps to keep their pets safe.
-Here are some essential tips for spring dog care:
+Spring is finally here and it’s the perfect time to take advantage of the longer daylight hours and enjoying dog walks in the warmer, sunnier weather.
+Regular physical activity is essential for keeping your canine companion healthy and happy, however just like any other season, spring comes with its own set of challenges and potential hazards for our canine companions.

 A beagle jumping in the grass with a blue ball in his mouth